 Your employees become the heart of your organization.
 Your success is driven by your team.
 When employees see that their organization values their overall well-being, they will be more likely to stay engaged and committed.

-According to a study by the Corporate Executive Board, it was found that people who felt happy with their work-life balance worked 21% harder and were 33% more likely to stay with their organization.
+According to a study by the Corporate Executive Board, it was found that people who felt happy with their work-life balance worked 21 percent harder and were 33 percent more likely to stay with their organization.

 So, what are some practical ways that you can help your employees achieve a better work-life balance?
-Here are 4 strategies.
+Here are four strategies.

 - Be flexible.
 There are countless ways to offer more flexibility for your team—a generous paid vacation plan, a flexible schedule, or the opportunity to work remotely.
 Flexibility in any of these areas shows your employees that you care about them and builds mutual trust.